 Step 1 Attend an information session

-Step 4 Create a study plan and get approval from your school by the study plan deadline (August and December each year)
+Step 2 Create a study plan and get approval from your school

-Step 6 If successful, you will be notified and you can start to make travel arrangements (flights, visas etc.)
+Step 4 If successful, you will apply to the host location, and receive an acceptance letter so that you can start to make travel arrangements (flights, visas etc.)

-Step 8 Away you go - your global adventure begins!
+Step 6 Get set - your global adventure begins!